Perspective | I can’t quit you, Facebook, but I should. We all should.

 I wanted to be precise about this.
 So I started researching online, but couldn’t find what I was looking for.

-Then it occurred to me that I could crowd-source this on Facebook.
+Then it occurred to me that I could crowdsource this on Facebook.
 Many of my contacts there are friends and family from western New York, including plenty from Lackawanna.

 So I put the question out there — and all the information I was looking for immediately came flooding in.

 A former Buffalo News colleague said she would ask her father, who had worked at the plant.
-Soon she got back with a detailed answer about how the molten waste from steel-making was routinely dumped into or near Lake Erie, and why the color could be seen miles away.
+Soon she got back with a detailed answer about how the molten waste from steelmaking was routinely dumped into or near Lake Erie, and why the color could be seen miles away.
 So did my cousin Jerry.

 Some responded with their own imagery.
 “The entire plant had the aura of Vulcan’s forge,” wrote one.